rnakato/CustardPy/README.md

     # execute a command
     docker run --rm -it -v (your directory):/opt/work rnakato/custardpy <command>

-When calling loops using Juicer HICCUPS, suppy ``--gpus all`` option to allow GPU computation (GPU card needed):
+When calling loops using Juicer HICCUPS, supply the ``--gpus all`` option to allow GPU computation (GPU card needed):

     docker run --gpus all -it --rm -it -v (your directory):/opt/work rnakato/custardpy call_HiCCUPS.sh